75 Must Know Nautical Terms

 28. Galley

 A galley is a boat’s kitchen.
-In addition, this term is used to refer to an ancient oar-propelled ship type used between 700s BC and 1800s AD.
+The term also refers to an ancient oar-propelled ship type used between 700 BC and 1800 AD.

 29. Genoa

-A genoa is a larger kind of jib sail that is used to increase the speed of a boat in light to moderate winds.
+A genoa is a larger kind of jib sail used to increase a boat’s speed in light to moderate winds.
 Genoas are commonly used in boat racing events.
 However, genoas are usually more difficult to handle because they can become tangled with the mast of a boat.

-Generally, the term genoa is used to refer to any sail that is larger than a ship’s foretriangle.
+Generally, the term genoa refers to any sail that is larger than a ship’s foretriangle.
 The foretriangle is the triangular area between the mast, the deck, and the line holding the sail.
 Sometimes, genoa and jib are used interchangeably.

 30. Gybe